NSHipster/articles/2012-11-12-valuetransformer.md

 in the `+initialize` method of the value transformer subclass so it can be used without additional setup.

-Now at this point you probably realize `NSValueTransformer`'s fatal flaw: it's super annoying to set up!
+Now at this point you probably realize `ValueTransformer`'s fatal flaw: it's super annoying to set up!
 Create a class,
 implement a handful of simple methods,